westerndigitalcorporation/cdl-tools/README.md

 $ make rpm
 ```

-Four RPM packages are built: a binary package providing *cdladm* executable
+Five RPM packages are built: a binary package providing *cdladm* executable
-and its documentation and license files, a source RPM package, a *debuginfo*
+and its documentation, a source RPM package, a *debuginfo*
-RPM package and a *debugsource* RPM package.
+RPM package and a *debugsource* RPM package, and an RPM package containing the
+test suite.

 The source RPM package can be used to build the binary and debug RPM packages
 outside of *cdl-tools* source tree using the following command.